 By exposing you to relevant situations, you will have the opportunity to apply your skills and consolidate your knowledge, thereby demonstrating your abilities to effectively provide introductory level interpreting services.

 Fully bilingual in English and another language.

-Students in the Language Interpreter Training Certificate (LITC) program must take and pass all six courses and the Interpreter Language and Skills Assessment Tool (ILSAT), Community Interpreter Language and Interpreting Skills Assessment Tool (CILISAT) or Court Interpreter Certification Exam (CTTIC/OTTIAQ/MAG), in order to graduate from the program.
-Successful completion of this assessment qualifies students for interpreter certification with the Ontario Council on Community Interpreting (OCCI).
+Students in the Language Interpreter Training Certificate (LITC) program must take and pass all six courses in order to graduate.
+If students wish to become certified interpreters with the Ontario Council on Community Interpreting (OCCI) upon graduating, they must meet the OCCI accreditation requirements, including the successful completion of the Interpreter Language and Skills Assessment Tool (ILSAT), Community Interpreter Language and Interpreting Skills Assessment Tool (CILISAT), or Court Interpreter Certification Exam (CTTIC/OTTIAQ/MAG).

 Three courses are offered each semester with each running for six hours a week (two evenings) for five weeks.
 This allows students to complete the certificate in two semesters.
 Students can take courses in any order, except for LITC 106 which must be the final class students complete.